Catholic Schoolhouse Tour 1: Week 8

 - The Trail of Tears is a long, long journey that the Cherokees traveled in their forced relocation by the white settlers.
 One of the more used paths, has become a National Historic Trail, and there are several access points and parks along it.
 If you live in Tennessee, Kentucky, Illinois, Missouri, Arkansas, or Eastern Oklahoma, take a field trip to one of the many parks.
 Walk the paths, read the info boards, and visit the stores.
 Plan your trip using National Park Service Trail of Tears website.

 - I stumbled upon this fun site called Mission US.
 There are 3 games available.
-In mission 2, you play the part of Lucy, a 14-year-old who’s goal is to escape slavery.
-It is played out like an RPG (role playing game), where you are presented with various things to do and say.
+In Mission 2, you play the part of Lucy, a 14-year-old whose goal is to escape slavery.
+It is played out like an RPG (role-playing game), where you are presented with various things to do and say.
 If you make the right choices you may escape slavery.
-I have played through it twice now, and found it pretty entertaining.
+I have played through it twice now and found it pretty entertaining.
 Some of it is a little too real for your littlest students, and reading is required to play the game.
 I would recommend it for your 3rd grade and up, and follow up the game with some good discussion.
-I like that it presents (what I imagine to be) a realistic depiction of the struggle of slaves escaping, as well as it teaches vocabulary.
+I like that it presents (what I imagine to be) a realistic depiction of the struggle of slaves escaping, as well as teaches vocabulary.
 To complete Mission 2 you will need at least an hour.
-It is set up in 5 stages though, so if you want you can easily limit your student’s game playing time by allowing only one ‘stage’ a day.
+It is set up in 5 stages though, so if you want you can easily limit your student’s game-playing time by allowing only one ‘stage’ a day.